EpiEvoSoftware/e3SIM/README.md

 2. Generate a configuration file and all pre-requisite files for one simulation.
     * GUI

         We provide an interactive graphical user interface (GUI) option for the pre-simulation data generation.
-To access the GUI, please run the following command under your `original_pipeline` directory.
+To access the GUI, please run the following command under the `e3SIM` directory.
         ```sh
         python gui
         ```